RektifyAI/protocol/README.md

 - [Resources](#resources)

 ## Contributing
 The Sena protocol is bootstrapped by initial investors and developers if you would like to investor in our protocol please visit our website.
-We would like to encourage you to join and contribute to our DAO, SenaDAO, which focuses on bridging the African Diaspora via e-commerce through the ETH blockchain.
-SenaDAO is a very important project to our community and any contribution big or small is accepted.

 ## Deploy Sena
 How to launch Sena: